krzhang/how-to-really-learn-math/how-to-really-learn-math.md

 # How to solve the problems I hear every semester

-## COMMENT

-After you find a specific weakness, your goal is now to train that weakness.
-How do you do that?
-You do a *drill.* By that, I mean **a small activity that isolates your weakness.** (athletes are among the most "obvious" examples of human excellence.
-Their coaches have figured out how to improve them in a very competitive setting.
-I learn a lot about teaching and learning from reading what coaches have to say; so these ideas about drilling come straight from coaching and deliberate practice literature)

-Mental experiment: Suppose Stephanie Curry shoots with 95% accuracy from the left baseline and 54% from the right baseline.
-What do you think her coach does with her during shooting practice?
-It's not shooting from the left baseline.

-Well - this depends on your weaknesses! (that's why you do that first.)
-- If your weakness is solving problems, then if you are just reading your textbook/notes, **you are practicing the skill of reading, not directly understanding how to solve problems**.
-Thus, while reading is good, to succeed at your goal of solving problems, you must be spending more time solving problems, and less time reading.
-- If you are actually pretty strong on solving problems, but weak at understanding problem statements, maybe your goal should be to **get better at reading**, so instead of doing problems, you should actually read more books!

-What this means is you should read your book/notes to understand **specific** things.
-It is much easier for us to learn when we have specific goals: If you find a definition you don't know, read your book.
-If you think the problem looks like something you saw before, read your book to find the similarity.
-Occasionally, read your book broadly in order to find the holes in your knowledge; this won't train you to solve problems, but will find you problems to solve.

 ## "I can't understand lectures"

   **Painful Truth**: you are probably not trying to pay attention to the lectures, because your brain is doing something else (thinking about your dreams, watching a Youtube video, etc.).
 You're also probably training the skill of "watching the professor talk" as opposed to "understanding the professor."
 You need to make "understanding the professor" a goal.